pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = '<db_name>' and TABLE_NAME = '<table_name>';
 ```

-## Use TiDB to read TiFlash<sup>beta</sup> replicas
+## Use TiDB to read TiFlash replicas

-After data is replicated to TiFlash<sup>beta</sup>, you can use one of the following three ways to read TiFlash<sup>beta</sup> replicas to accelerate your analytical computing.
+After data is replicated to TiFlash, you can use one of the following three ways to read TiFlash replicas to accelerate your analytical computing.

 ### Smart selection

-For tables with TiFlash<sup>beta</sup> replicas, the TiDB optimizer automatically determines whether to use TiFlash<sup>beta</sup> replicas based on the cost estimation.
+For tables with TiFlash replicas, the TiDB optimizer automatically determines whether to use TiFlash replicas based on the cost estimation.
 For example:

 {{< copyable "sql" >}}